Muqsit/InvMenu/README.md

 ```

 ## Listening players closing or no longer viewing the inventory
-To listen inventory close triggers, you can specify the inventory close Closure using
+To listen inventory close triggers, specify the inventory close Closure using:
 ```php
 /** @var Closure $listener */
 $menu->setInventoryCloseListener($listener);